 Armrests

-Adjustable armrests facilitate a Comfortable position for your arms and relaxed shoulders, preventing the strain that comes from hours of typing.
+Adjustable armrests facilitate a comfortable position for your arms and relaxed shoulders, preventing the strain that comes from hours of typing.
 The correct adjustment ensures that your forearms are not on the armrest while typing, promoting a relaxed and healthy posture.

 Actionable Advice: